-The TD Charitable Foundation is sensitive to the fact that our current environment poses unprecedented challenges which may cause organizations and partners to modify their regular activities and/or postpone programs or cancel events.
-At the same time, we understand that they may decide to temporarily embark upon new work in order to better meet the immediate needs of their clients, communities and/or employees.
+Regarding the COVID-19 pandemic, together with the current economic realities, TD Charitable Foundation (TDCF) realizes that organizations may need to modify their regular activities and/or postpone programs or cancel events.
+At the same time, we understand organizations may decide to temporarily embark upon new work in order to better meet the immediate needs of their clients, communities and/or employees.

-To this end, if your organization was recently funded for a program or an event and you now decide there is a more pressing need resulting from the fallout over the COVID-19 crisis and you wish to reallocate the funds please contact your Senior Regional Giving Manager.
+To this end, if your organization was recently funded for a program and more pressing needs have arisen resulting from the ongoing COVID-19 crisis and you wish to reallocate your grant funds please reach out to your Senior Regional Giving Manager.

-As you can imagine, we are reviewing a significant amount of requests each day, so please be patient with us.
-We will respond as soon as we possibly can.
+As you can imagine, we are fielding a significant amount of requests and questions each day, so know your patience and understanding is appreciated.

 Questions about TD Bank's community giving programs?